 IT security firm Fortinet reported in August that cybercriminals are shifting focus from developing new exploits to simply reusing old ones because unsafe system administration practices are so widespread.
 Fortinet's research showed that 90 percent of hacked organizations were prey to vulnerabilities at least three years old.
 Managed service providers apply patches to customers’ servers in a consistent, timely manner, keeping them online, and their data secure.

 Security patches are just one aspect of systems administration that can benefit from a managed server solution.
 A service provider offering fully managed hosting like Liquid Web starts by guiding customers through the process of selecting the best hosting plan and customizing it to meet their needs.
-The service provider assists in the migration process, and once the customer’s system is successfully launched, proactively monitors its security, availability, and performance.
+The service provider is equipped to assist in the migration process, and once the customer’s system is successfully launched, proactively monitors its security, availability, and performance.
 It also performs updates to operating systems and other software and supports the customer as their IT requirements evolve.

 These responsibilities are important for business operations, but lie well outside the core competency and focus for most organizations.
 Your business may have an employee who is capable of playing the role of systems administrator, at least in theory.
 Yet, that person usually has other responsibilities which add more value to the business and their time is best spent focusing on other business functions.